 Caoimhghin underwent postnatal surgical repair of myelomeningocele (MMC) just a few hours after birth.
 Postnatal spina bifida treatment involves surgery to close the defect within the first 24 to 48 hours of life.
 A pediatric neurosurgeon removes the MMC sac, if present, and closes deep tissue layers and skin over the defect to protect the spinal cord and nerves.
 Often, a shunt is required to drain spinal fluid from the brain, but so far Caoimhghin has not required this.

 “It truly is a miracle, the doctors being so excellent at what they do, to preserve so much of what he can do,” says Courtney.
-“He is totally mobile, loves to dance, rides a two-wheeler and is looking forward to T-ball.”
+“He is totally mobile.
+He loves to play sports and dance, especially tap dancing — it's his seventh year.”

 Persistence and progress

-Today Caoimhghin continues to make progress and regularly returns for follow-up care through CHOP’s Spina Bifida Program, which offers long-term management for infants, children and teens with spina bifida and other spinal cord problems.
-These children can develop new health problems throughout their lives and into adulthood, so long-term care is an important aspect of spina bifida treatment.
+Today Caoimhghin is an active almost-10-year-old who loves to play sports, read (especially about American history, one of his favorite topics), play music on his recorder and sing.
+He continues to make progress and regularly returns for follow-up care through CHOP’s Spina Bifida Program, which offers long-term management for infants, children and teens with spina bifida and other spinal cord problems.
+Long-term care is an important aspect of spina bifida treatment as children can develop new health problems as they grow into adulthood.

 Above all, Courtney and Marty want Caoimhghin to know that he can do whatever he sets his mind to.